01 of 08

 Insert the end of the cinch strap down through the resulting loop.
-You should really see how it's similar to a necktie at this point.
-It also somewhat similar to a lark's head knot used in crafting, although the straps will be overlapping rather than laying flat side by side.
+You should see how it's similar to a necktie at this point.
+It is also somewhat similar to a lark's head knot used in crafting, although the straps will be overlapping rather than laying flat side by side.

 The next step is tightening the whole girth, so make sure you have no twists in the strap.
 You want it to be lying flat on the horse to prevent chaffing.Continue to 8 of 8 below.